 More details are found in the data section of the competition.

 Tri-Subject Verification focuses on a slightly different view of kinship verification– the goal is to decide whether a child is related to a pair of parents.
-This is a more realistic assumption, as having knowledge of one parent typically means knowledge of the other is accessible.
+This is a more realistic assumption, as knowing one parent typically means knowledge of the other is accessible.
 This is the first time this was done using FIW data.

 More details are found in the data section of the competition (register via the link above).